vegetarian student meals person cooking - vegetarian student recipes

 Need healthy lunch ideas?
 Here are our favourite vegetarian and vegan meals that everyone will love.
 Don’t forget, you can always sub out some of these ingredients for your own too, or add extra spices and sauces to really jazz up these vegetarian student meals.
 The kitchen is your oyster!

-Below are vegetarian student recipes for uni lunch ideas when you’re in a hurry, or want to spend a little time making a tasty lunch.
+Below are vegetarian and vegan student recipes for uni lunch ideas when you’re in a hurry, or want to spend a little time making a tasty lunch.

 Apple white cheddar grilled cheese